What We Do

 • You are ineligible for homelessness assistance (when a local authority will not provide temporary accommodation because of your immigration status).

-Our Quality of Service
+Our quality of service

 To find out more about the kind of service you can expect from Housing Matters, please download our client care leaflet.
-It’s in our old branding for the moment, but the information is up to date.

 Translate »